Close-up of the School of Social Work building

 Quality of Work Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.

-2. Advance human rights and social, economic and environmental justice.
+3. Recognize and engage in foundational practices to advance human rights and social, racial, economic, and environmental justice.

-7. Intervene with individuals, families, groups, organizations, and communities.
+7. Describe and demonstrate foundational knowledge and skills in engaging, assessing, intervening, and evaluating practice with individuals, families, groups, organizations, and communities.

 Students wishing to apply to the Bachelor of Social Work (BSW) program must do so in spring of Junior year.